Novak Djokovic aims to be all business but misses the mark

-Shortly after arriving in New York last month, Novak Djokovic told me that he genuinely wanted to be here for the U.S. Open.
+Shortly after arriving in New York last month, Novak Djokovic had said that he genuinely wanted to be here for the US Open.

 He repeated it throughout his stay, which ended much earlier than expected Sunday as the top-seeded Djokovic was defaulted in the fourth round for unsportsmanlike conduct, after hitting a ball in frustration toward the back wall of the court, which struck a line judge in the throat.